-Favorite Food Souvenirs from Our Travels
+Favorite Food Souvenirs from Around the World

 “Collect memories, not things when traveling” But, I’ve always done both.
 I probably have more trinket and souvenir collections than an average person that qualifies me as a hoarder.
 My husband will wholeheartedly agree with this, by the way.
 Though, my favorite souvenirs to take home are delicious, edible ones that remind me of the places we’ve visited or ones I can’t find at any of the local stores.

 These were our carry-on luggage from our last two European trips filled with goodies.
 We’re happy to share some of our food souvenirs we’ve enjoyed and brought home.

 While my kids could have probably stayed at the 100 Yen shops (dollar stores) all over Tokyo and sampled, these were a couple of the ones we took home.
 The Tokyo Banana is one of the most popular souvenirs from Japan.
 This banana shaped sponge cake was filled with banana-flavored custard.
 For those who have tasted a Hostess Twinkie, this was the Japanese version in banana form but much more delicious.
 My kids were addicted to these snacks.